About the Catalina Foothills

 The Foothills is an established, peaceful area, an area of character and charm, where the lush beauty of the Sonoran desert and the majesty of the Catalina Mountains frame your daily existence.
-And together with the native Southwestern people and culture, and the influence of the University of Arizona, Foothills residents, who come from all over the U.S. and many other countries, contribute to make this small city in the desert a very lively and cosmopolitan place.
+And together with the native Southwestern people and culture, and the influence of the University of Arizona, Foothills residents, who come from all over the U.S. and many other countries, contribute to make this desert community a very lively and cosmopolitan place.

 Foothills homes, more than any other area of Tucson, come in a great variety of styles, sizes, settings and price.
 Whether your taste runs to charming adobe haciendas from the 40’s and 50’s, the very latest in sleek modern design, or you’re looking for something unique and indescribable, you can probably find it in the Foothills.
 See Josias Joesler Tucsons most recognized architect for a peek at the early development of the Foothills and Wikipedia for a more current view.
 And here’s a feature article on the Catalina Foothills from The New York Times Havens| Tucson Foothills

 And just as important are the things you won’t find in the Foothills:

 NO high rises, NO mega malls, NO billboards, NO industry, NO freeways and NO traffic to speak of.
 Though, about the traffic, that was absolutely true when I wrote it in 2007 or 08.
 And it’s still more or less true, but maybe a little less than more.

 Prior to moving to Tucson in 2000, I’d grown up in New York City and lived in LA and Chicago.
-And during the last few years in Chicago I found myself imagining life in a place that was not another big city, less congested, more beautiful and with better weather.
+And during the last few years in Chicago I found myself imagining life in a place that was not another big city, that was less congested, more beautiful and with better weather.
 And through an odd coincidence a short time later some personal business brought me to Tucson for the first time and I quickly realized that this is the place I’d been imagining.
 We moved here soon after.

 I hope you enjoy it,